-The 2018-2019, directed A-season trawl fishery in the Central GOA started much later than previous years, catch rates were lower and the fishery did not take the full TAC (Fig. 2.10).
+The 2018-2019 directed A-season trawl fishery in the Central GOA started much later than previous years, and catch rates were lower and the fishery did not take the full TAC (Fig. 2.10).
 Since 2018, despite there being 14 to 26 vessels participating in the Western GOA trawl fishery, there was no observed effort from 2018 – 2020 and little observed effort compared to other fisheries (Fig. 2.11).
 There were no vessels participating in the directed Pacific cod fishery in the Central GOA for 2018-2020 and only 2 vessels in 2021 and 6 in 2022 (Fig. 2.8).

 Other gear types, non-directed, and non-commercial catch

-There is a small jig fishery for Pacific cod in the GOA, this is a primarily state managed fishery and there is no observer data documenting distribution.
+There is a small jig fishery for Pacific cod in the GOA, which is a primarily state managed fishery and there is no observer data documenting distribution.
 This fishery has taken on average 2,400 t per year.
 In 2017 through 2020 the jig fishery remained low with catch at less than 500 t for all regions (Table 2.1; Fig. 2.9 and Fig. 2.10).
 In 2017 there were 35 jig vessels participating in the GOA Pacific cod fishery, 27 in 2018, 61 vessels in 2019, 41 vessels in 2020, a sharp increase in 2021 to 65 vessels, and a decrease to 46 vessels in 2022 (Fig. 2.8).
 Catch of jig vessels has increased since 2017, with the majority of catch coming from the Central GOA since 2020.

 Pacific cod is also caught as bycatch in other commercial fisheries.
-Although historically the shallow water flatfish fishery caught the most Pacific cod, since 2018, the greatest sources of Pacific cod bycatch have been the bottom pollock, arrowtooth, halibut, and rockfish fisheries (Table 2.7).
+Although historically the shallow water flatfish fishery caught the most Pacific cod, since 2018, the greatest sources of Pacific cod bycatch have been the bottom walleye pollock, arrowtooth flounder, halibut, and rockfish fisheries (Table 2.7).

 Non-commercial catch of Pacific cod in the Gulf of Alaska is considered to be relatively small at less than 400 t; data are available through 2021 (Table 2.8).
-The largest component of this catch comes from the recreational fishery, generally taking approximately one-third to one-half of the accounted for non-commercial catch and the IPHC Annual Longline survey also taking between one-third and one half of the accounted for non-commercial catch.
+The largest component of this catch comes from the recreational fishery, generally taking approximately one-third to one-half of the accounted for non-commercial catch, and the IPHC Annual Longline survey also takes between one-third and one half of the accounted for non-commercial catch.

 Other fishery related indices for stock health